trisulnsm/trisul-scripts/lua/libs/ipprefixdb/README.md

 ipprefix db
 ==================

-A library that does prefix matching over a very large dataset using LevelDB backend.
+A library that does stores and queries very large IP ranges using LevelDB backend.

 Can be used for applications in routing, network security.

-> Uses the trisul_leveldb library in this repository to store the prefix database

 Features
 ----